 |usa|sa|quarterly|bea|unemployment|state|transfers|frb district|benefits|frb stl district|

-Although these tags describe economic data from the Federal Reserve Bank of St. Louis, I strongly suggest that you use a similar approach when you create Excel Tables of your own business data.
+Although these tags describe economic data from the Federal Reserve Bank of St. Louis, I suggest that you keep a similar approach in mind when you create Excel Tables of your own business data.
 You could add a column of tags to General Ledger data, product data, inventory data, and so on.
 If you do, you’ll probably find it a lot easier to find just the items you need when you report and analyze the data in your Tables.

 Using the Single-Criteria Search Formula